Uterine blood flow is increased during pregnancy. Disturbance of uteroplacental blood flow during pregnancy

 Diagnostic methods

-With the help of doplerometry, three degrees of blood flow disturbance can be determined:
+Using Dopplerometry, three degrees of blood flow disturbance can be determined:

-1 degree - easy is divided into categories:
+1st degree – mild, divided into categories:

-Grade 3 - circulatory disorders in a critical stage.
+3rd degree – circulatory disorders in a critical stage.

 Therapeutic methods